coralproject/talk/docs/source/07-02-troubleshooting-tips.md

 ## How do I find out what version I'm running?

-If you visit https://<YOUR TALK INSTANCE>/api/v1, it will return the version you're running and the hash for the latest commit.
+If you visit `https://<YOUR_TALK_INSTANCE>/api/v1`, it will return the version you're running and the hash for the latest commit.

 ## I've installed Talk but I can't see the comment stream appear on my articles